MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 - **Tablix data region**: Set sort expressions on a table, matrix, or list data region to control the sort order of data in the data region, after dataset filters and data region filters are applied at run time.

 - **Tablix data region group**: Set sort expressions for each group, including the **Details** group, to control the sort order of group instances.
-For example, for the details group, you control the order of the detail rows.
+For example, in the **Details** group, you control the order of the detail rows.
 For a child group, you control the order of group instances for the child group within the parent group.
 By default, when you create a group, the sort expression is set to the group expression and to ascending order.

     If you have only one **Details** group, you can define a sort expression in the query, on the data region, or on the **Details** group to the same effect.